topolvm/topolvm/docs/design.md

 requests from CSI controller, each Node runs a gRPC service to manage LVM logical volumes.

+Remote LVM service is divided into two:
+- LVMd: A gRPC service listening on a Unix domain socket running on Node OS.
+- LVMd-Proxy: A gRPC service listening on a TCP socket to proxy requests from CSI Controller to LVMd.
+This is run as a DaemonSet.

+LVMd-Proxy will authenticate CSI controller with TLS certificates.

+LVMd accepts requests from LVMd-Proxy and lvmetrics.

+### Authentication

 To protect the LVM service, the gRPC service should require authentication.
+Authentication will be implemented with mutual TLS.

 Packaging and deployment
 ----------------------------

+LVMd is provided as a single executable.
+Users need to deploy LVMd manually by themselves.

+Other components as well as CSI sidecar containers are provided as Docker container images, and will be deployed as Kubernetes objects.